beancount/fava/fava/docs/options.md

 Fava currently has an English (`en`) and a German (`de`) translation.
 If this setting is not specified, Fava will try to guess the language from your browser settings.

 ---

+## `default-file`

+Use this option to specify a default file for the editor to open.
+This option takes no value, the file the custom entry is in will be used as the default.
+If this option is not specified, Fava opens the main file by default.

+---